-Orange: Juice, pulp, and the orange rind – all three are used to make marmalade.
+Orange: Juice, pulp, and the orange rind are all used to make marmalade.

 Sugar: Granulated white sugar works best for making any fruit preserve.

-Lime Juice balances the sweet flavor and acts as a natural preservative.
+Lime Juice balances the sweet flavour and acts as a natural preservative.

 Juicer: You need a citrus juicer (electric or manual) to squeeze out all the juice from the oranges.

-Saucepan: Use a non-stick, ceramic, or stainless steel saucepan to make jam.
-Cast iron and other reactive metals alter the color and taste of the marmalade.
+Saucepan: Use a non-stick, ceramic, or stainless steel saucepan to make a jam.
+Cast iron and other reactive metals alter the colour and taste of the marmalade.

 Orange to Sugar Ratio

-Usually, it is always best to taste the citrus fruits to check the sweetness and tartness.
+Usually, it is always best to taste citrus fruits to check their sweetness and tartness.
 Then add sugar accordingly.

 I follow a thumb rule of 2:1 (orange to sugar).
 So, for example, if you have 200 grams of orange pulp and juice, add 100 grams of granulated white sugar.

-Keep in mind that a citrus marmalade with slight tartness and bitterness is more delicious than the one tasting like a sugar syrup with no original fruit flavor.
+Remember that a citrus marmalade with slight tartness and bitterness is more delicious than one tastes like a sugar syrup with no original fruit flavour.

 My Tried & True Tips

-Baking Soda and water solution helps clean the orange skin and get rid of chemicals/dirt/germs.
+Baking Soda and water solution helps clean the orange skin and eliminate chemicals/dirt/germs.

 Use refined granulated white sugar for this marmalade recipe.
-As powdered sugar or icing sugar dissolves quicker than granulated sugar.
+Powdered sugar or icing sugar dissolves more quickly than granulated sugar.

 Stay away from reactive metal cookware.
-Instead, make sure to use an enamel-coated ceramic or non-stick saucepan for making the marmalade rather than the cast iron pan or aluminum cookware.
+Instead, make sure to use an enamel-coated ceramic or non-stick saucepan for making the marmalade rather than the cast iron pan or aluminium cookware.